Black Madonna

-Another speculated cause for the dark-skinned depiction is due to pre-Christian deities being re-envisioned as the Madonna and child.
+Another suggestion is that dark-skinned representations of pre-Christian deities were re-envisioned as the Madonna and child.

 Studies and research

 Research into the Black Madonna phenomenon is limited.
-Begg links the refrain from the Song of Solomon, ‘I am black, but I am beautiful’ to the Queen of Sheba.
+Begg links the refrain from the Song of Solomon, “I am black, and I am beautiful” to the Queen of Sheba.
 Recently, however, interest in this subject has gathered more momentum.

 Important early studies of dark-skinned holy images in France were by Camille Flammarion (1888), Marie Durand-Lefebvre (1937), Emile Saillens (1945), and Jacques Huynen (1972).

-The first notable study of the origin and meaning of the Black Madonnas in English appears to have been presented by Leonard Moss at a meeting of the American Association for the Advancement of Science on December 28, 1952.
-Moss broke the images into three categories: (1) dark brown or black Madonnas with physiognomy and skin pigmentation matching that of the indigenous population; (2) various art forms that have turned black as a result of certain physical factors such as deterioration of lead-based pigments, accumulated smoke from the use of votive candles, and accumulation of grime over the ages, and (3) residual category with no ready explanation.
+The first notable study in English of the origin and meaning of the Black Madonnas appears to have been presented by Leonard Moss at a meeting of the American Association for the Advancement of Science on December 28, 1952.
+Moss divided the images into three categories: (1) dark brown or black Madonnas with physiognomy and skin pigmentation matching that of the indigenous population; (2) various art forms that have turned black as a result of certain physical factors such as deterioration of lead-based pigments, accumulated smoke from the use of votive candles, and accumulation of grime over the ages, and (3) miracle-worker Madonnas, the focus of the study, Black Madonnas found in areas of a Roman legion and, therefore, not a reflection of the current population's skin colour.

 In the cathedral at Chartres, there were two Black Madonnas: Notre Dame de Pilar, a 1508 dark walnut copy of a 13th-century silver Madonna, standing atop a high pillar, surrounded by candles; and Notre Dame de Sous-Terre, a replica of an original destroyed during the French Revolution.
-Restoration work on the cathedral resulted in the painting of Notre Dame de Pilar, to reflect an earlier 19th-century painted style, rendering the statue no longer a "Black Madonna".
+Restoration work on the cathedral resulted in the painting in 2014 of Notre Dame de Pilar, to reflect an earlier 19th-century painted style.
+The statue is no longer a "Black Madonna" and the restoration was severely criticized for wiping away the past.

-Some scholars chose to investigate the significance of the dark-skinned complexion to pilgrims and worshipers rather than focusing on whether this depiction was intentional.
-By virtue of their presence, many Black Madonnas turn the shrines in which they are housed into revered pilgrimage sites.
+Some scholars have chosen to explore the significance of the dark-skinned complexion to pilgrims and worshippers rather than focusing on whether this depiction was intentional.
+By virtue of their unusual presence, the Black Madonnas have sometimes acted to make their shrines revered pilgrimage sites.
 Monique Scheer attributes the importance of the dark-skinned depiction to its connection with authenticity.
 The reason for this connection is the perceived age of the figures.